gerardpuchebonjorn/ioannidis/README.md

 3. Data extraction (`extract_chrom_variant_vcf`)
 4. Iterators and builders (`_iter_pos_ref_alt`, `_iter_vcf_data_lines`, `build_key_to_tail_list`)

-In the original file these were spread out as they were added over time.
-The new order reflects the natural dependency flow.
+In the original file these were spread out as they were added over time (I believe).

 ---